DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/00 Getting Started with DataGrid/80 Export Data to Excel.md

-DevExtreme includes a static method [exportDataGrid(options)](/Documentation/ApiReference/Common/Utils/excelExporter/#exportDataGridoptions) that exports grid data to the Excel format.
-Its minimum configuration requires a **DataGrid** instance and an Excel worksheet to which grid data should be exported.
-After the export, you should save the data to an Excel file.

-To create and manage worksheets and save Excel files, this feature requires the following third-party libraries:
+**DataGrid** allows users to export grid data as Excel documents.
+This feature requires the following third-party libraries:

 - <a href="https://github.com/exceljs/exceljs" target="_blank">ExcelJS</a> v4+
 - <a href="https://github.com/eligrey/FileSaver.js/" target="_blank">FileSaver</a> v2.0.2+

-The **DataGrid** includes an export UI.
-This tutorial uses it to call the **exportDataGrid(options)** method.
-Enable the UI by setting the [export](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/export/).[enabled](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/export/#enabled) option to **true** and call **exportDataGrid(options)** inside the **DataGrid**'s [onExporting](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onExporting) event handler.
-You should also set the `e.cancel` parameter to **true** to disable the deprecated built-in export functionality.
+To configure export operations, use the [exportDataGrid(options)](/Documentation/ApiReference/Common/Utils/excelExporter/#exportDataGridoptions) method from the [excelExporter](/Documentation/ApiReference/Common/Utils/excelExporter/) module.
+It requires a **DataGrid** instance and a target Excel worksheet.

+This method can be called at any point in your application.
+The following code calls it in the **DataGrid**'s [onExporting](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onExporting) event handler.
+In this code, **exportDataGrid(options)** exports grid data as a <a href="https://en.wikipedia.org/wiki/Binary_large_object" target="_blank">blob</a> that is then saved to an XLSX file.
+The `e.cancel` parameter disables the deprecated built-in export functionality.
+The **onExporting** event handler is executed when users click the Export button.
+The [export](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/export/).[enabled](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/export/#enabled) option adds this button to the **DataGrid**.

 ---
 ##### jQuery